"Luisa is here!" campaign

 The "Luisa is here!" campaign offers women and girls quick and uncomplicated support and help in the event of sexual harassment and violence - whether in bars, clubs, kiosks or at parties.

-Anyone who feels uncomfortable or threatened can simply ask the staff at participating bars, restaurants, and clubs, "Is Luisa here?" – this is the signal for support and a safe place to go.
-All participating locations have taken part in training for the "Luisa is here!" campaign, which was developed by the Municipal Women's Department in consultation with the Wildwasser Wiesbaden e.V. counseling center and adapted to each location.
+All participating locations have taken part in the training for the "Luisa is here!" campaign, which was developed by the Municipal Women's Office in consultation with the Wildwasser Wiesbaden e.V. counseling center and tailored to each location.

 Join in